Are you a plant geek? Wanna head off to someplace encompassed by plants and berries? At this point, Alaska should be the perfect spot for you.

 8. Berries in Alaska: Watermelon Berry

-- Watermelon berries are usual in Alaska along the coast from Southeast Alaska north to the focal Yukon River region at Manley Hot Springs and in sodden lush areas of Interior Alaska.
+- Watermelon berries are usually found in Alaska along the coast from Southeast Alaska north to the focal Yukon River region at Manley Hot Springs and in sodden lush areas of Interior Alaska.

 - Blossoms are chime formed, pinkish or greenish, and swing from a thin tail in the leaves’ axil.